Maragoth/qa-automation-project/README.md

 ![Allure Report – 100% Passed](images/allure_report_100.png)

-👤 About Me as QA
+👤 About Me as QA:

 I am a QA Automation enthusiast with a strong understanding of Selenium, Pytest, and modern test architecture.
 My goal is to build reliable, readable, and real-world test frameworks using industry best practices.
 I'm now seeking freelance or remote work as a QA Engineer.

 ✅ Summary

 This project demonstrates my ability to:

 Build full-stack automated testing from scratch